infominer33/infominer33.github.io/index.md

 In-depth research is time consuming.
 In crypto, the matter is made even more challenging because of the vast amount of domain knowledge required to obtain quality results.
 What I lack in experience, I make up for with relentless search habits.

-I ask questions to ensure I understand what my clients need, commonly checking in to show my progress and ensure I'm staying on track \ providing value.
+I ask questions to ensure I understand what my clients need, commonly checking in to show my progress and ensure providing value.

-I've gathered contact and listing info for the top 200 exchanges, found contact info and areas of interest for academics in crypto, sought the costs and regulations for opening a crypto exchange in various jurisdictions...

 I have a passion for learning, enjoy crypto-related research, and would love to help with your research needs.